 Touchdown!
-50 Super Bowl party foods we can't wait to enjoy
+50 ultimate Super Bowl party foods for an epic celebration

-In honor of the Super Bowl, TODAY and Mashable teamed up to bring you our top picks for the ultimate game day foods.
-From classic chicken wings to over-the-top snack stadiums, here are 50 awesome Super Bowl recipes to try.
+In honor of the Super Bowl, TODAY is bringing you our top picks for the ultimate game-day foods.
+From classic chicken wings to over-the-top desserts, here are 50 awesome Super Bowl recipes to try this weekend.

 Can't decide what to eat?
 Take our quiz: What is your Super Bowl spirit snack?